luciano-fiandesio/beanborg/README.md

 ### Configuration

-Each financial institution from which data will be imported, must have a dedicated yaml configuration file.
+Each financial institution from which data will be imported must have a dedicated YAML configuration file.
 The configuration file is used by the import scripts to determine the CSV file structure and other information, including which rules to apply.

 ### Structure of a configuration file